OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `sort | uniq -u` to create a script that takes a list of words as input and prints only words that appearexactly once

+Use `grep "root" /etc/passwd` to display lines containing the pattern "root" from the file /etc/passwd